 Ms. Karuku is the Group Managing Director and Chief Executive Officer of East African Breweries Limited (EABL).
-She is a dynamic business leader, with strong management experience spanning over 25 years in FMCG and nongovernmental organizations.
-She is the second woman business leader to chair the KAM Board.
+She is a dynamic business leader, with strong management experience spanning over 25 years in FMCG and non-governmental organizations.
+She is the second woman business leader to chair the KAM board.

-Mr. Hitesh Mediratta, the Managing Director of PG Bison (Kenya) Limited was appointed as the Vice Chairperson.
+Mr. Hitesh Mediratta, the Managing Director for PG Bison (Kenya) Limited was appointed as the Vice Chairperson.
 He has served on the KAM Board in various capacities, including providing strategic guidance on trade and tax matters affecting the manufacturing sector.

-The outgoing Chairman, Mr. Rajan Shah, will remain an Ex-Officio member of the Board, playing an advisory role in directing the growth of the Association.
+Mr. Rajan Shah remains an Ex-Officio member of the Board, playing an advisory role in directing the growth of the Association.